jakehawken/Propagate/README.md

 ## Operators

+Propagate comes with a host of operators and helper methods, and I'd encourage you to look through the source code (it's a fairly small library, so this shouldn't be too hard) and check them all out.
+Here is an abbreviated list of some of the "tent pole" operators.

 ### Map

 Since both paradigms are genericized not just for their success/value types but also for their error types, there are separate convenience operators for mapping values, mapping errors, and mapping overall states.